jasonacox/Powerwall-Dashboard/README.md

 ### Docker Containers

-* Edit `powerwall.yml` and look for the section under `pypowerall` and update the following details for your Powerwall:
+* Edit `pypowerwall.env` and update the following details for your Powerwall:

   ```yml
     PW_PASSWORD: "password"